toolleeo/cli-apps/README.md

 * [dasht](http://sunaku.github.io/dasht/man/man0/README.html) - Search API docs offline, in your terminal or browser.
 * [flog](https://github.com/mingrammer/flog) - A fake log generator for log formats such as apache-common, apache error and RFC3164 syslog.
 * [fzf-tab-completion](https://github.com/lincheney/fzf-tab-completion) - Tab completion using fzf.
+* [gentoo-install](https://github.com/oddlama/gentoo-install) - This project aspires to be your favourite way to install gentoo.
+It aims to provide a smooth installation experience, both for beginners and experts.
+You may configure it by using a menuconfig-inspired interface or simply via a config file.
 * [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [guesswidth](https://github.com/noborus/guesswidth) - Guess the width output without delimiters in commands that output to the terminal.
 * [Keep](https://github.com/keephq/keep) - Simple alerting tool, with declarative syntax and builtin providers.